rachelnertia/rachelnertia.github.io/_drafts/easy-arguments.md

 We've all been there.
 We learn about a new-ish C++ feature, we consider using it, we weigh our optimism against our wariness of falling into the "*use all the features!*" pithole.
 We back away nervously.
 Maybe another time, we say, and retreat back into the darkness -- it may be dark, but better the devil you know.

 The argument to adopt recently-added C++ features can be quite difficult, and often this is the way it ought to be.
-Other times, however, the argument can be won in minutes.
+Other times, however, the argument can be won in minutes with a simple, concise example.

 ### Variadic Functions ###